Aliyaman/python-caesar-cipher/README.md

 # 1-Encryption

 * Open "encrpyt.py" file in your editor.
-* Enter your text to encrypt in "kelime" variable and don't use spaces.
+* Enter your text to encrypt in "kelime" variable and don't use spaces or numbers or punctuations.
 * Enter your key to "key" variable and key must be between 1 and 25
 ### NOTE: key must be integer